aquinjay/eda-report-generator/README.md

 You can also pass `dataprep` or `sweetviz` instead.
 By default all reports are generated.

+After running the script, you will see 3 new .html files that you can open using your browser.

 So far csv, xlsx, json, and pkl files are supported.
 Will consider and test for more as needed.